nataraj2/amrex/Tutorials/amrex-tutorials/ExampleCodes/Amr/Advection_AmrCore/Exec/README.md

 cd PythonScripts
 srun -n 64 python3 PlotAMReXFile_Parallel.py ../ --var=phi --axis=z --location=0.1
 ```
 This processes the plot files located at `../` with yt using 64 MPI ranks.
-It writes images of 2D z-slices at a location
+It writes images of 2D z-slices of the variable `phi` at a location
 of z=0.1.
 The images are written in `../Images/`.

 ![yt_parallel](yt_parallel.gif)